-In its report, IPS noted that most of the scores were higher than those in 2002, suggesting that respondents in 2020 were marginally more liberal compared to the first cohort.
-But there were exceptions, such as bribery and tax evasion, where mean scores were even lower - suggesting a strong societal consensus on abiding by the rule of law in Singapore.
+In its report, IPS noted that most of the respondents' mean scores were higher than those in 2002, suggesting they were marginally more liberal compared with the first cohort.
+But there were exceptions, such as bribery and tax evasion, where mean scores were even lower suggesting a strong societal consensus on abiding by the rule of law in Singapore.

-The IPS team, led by head of its social lab Dr Mathew Mathews, noted that male, younger, higher-educated and more affluent respondents were more likely to hold liberal views.
+The IPS team, led by head of its Social Lab, Dr Mathew Mathews, noted that male, younger, higher-educated and more affluent respondents were more likely to hold liberal views.